harnkya/python_basics/README.md

 # python_basics
 My personal notes of my python learning process.
+Do not hesitate to take a look when you need!